 We were incorporated in Florida on July 28, 2009.
 Our founders are Joseph M. Petrella, Jr., Joseph M. Petrella III, Kenneth L. Shartz and John V. Whitman, Jr. on behalf of JVW Entertainment, Inc. with respect to the initial 1,600,000 shares it received from us.
-The address of our executive offices is 5206 East Long Boat Boulevard, Tampa, Florida 33615 and our telephone number at that address is 813-484-8246.
+These persons may be deemed to be statutory underwriters of the common stock to be sold by selling stockholders.
+The address of our executive offices is 12501 Lake Hills Drive, Riverview, Florida 33569 and our telephone number at that address is 516-375-6649.
 The address of our web site is www.bellapetrellas.com.
 We are an early revenue stage enterprise.
 We have never been a "shell company" as defined under the federal securities laws.